maxg/didit/doc/manual-regrade.md

 0. Use `ant`, as described in **[building locally]**, with the `public` target to obtain `TESTS-TestSuites.xml`.

-0. Run `node ant path/to/TESTS-TestSuites.xml path/to/public.json` to generate `public.json`.
+0. Run `node src/ant path/to/TESTS-TestSuites.xml path/to/public.json` to generate `public.json`.

 0. Run `ant` with the `hidden` target.

-0. And run `node ant` again to generate `hidden.json`.
+0. And run `node src/ant` again to generate `hidden.json`.

-0. Now use `node grader` to grade the results.
+0. Now use `node src/grader` to grade the results.

-        node grader SPEC GRADING-DIR path/to/public.json path/to/hidden.json /path/to/grade
+        node src/grader SPEC GRADING-DIR path/to/public.json path/to/hidden.json /path/to/grade

     In this command: